Anetre/Nodinite.Serilog.ApiSink/README.md

     .ForContext("CorrelationId", Guid.NewGuid())
     .ForContext("CustomerId", 12);

-log.Information("Customer 12 has been imported.");
+log.Information("Customer '12' has been imported.");
 ```

 The Serilog sink will automatically loop over all context properties you have defined in your code and log them as part of your event to [**Nodinite**](https://nodinite.com).

-Example image:
+Example:

 ![nodinite.serilog.sink.core.context.properties](artifacts/nodinite.serilog.sink.core.context.properties.png)